 - Your pain and suffering

-The personal injury process is complicated and stressful.
-Spend this time resting and recuperating with your family while the lawyers at Berger and Green do the hard work for you.
+The injury process is complicated and stressful.
+You deserve to spend this time resting and recuperating with your family.
+Berger and Green can make this happen by doing the hard work for you.